The Beast Beneath

 The Beast Beneath is a 2020 American made-for-television horror film written and directed by Dustin Ferguson, starring Mel Novak and Brinke Stevens.
 It premiered on After Hours Cinema on WGUD-TV August 7, 2020.

 Synopsis

-A deadly earthquake rocks a small, isolated, resort town and awakens a 2000 year old prehistoric creature to feast on the local community.
-It's up to a brilliant scientist Charlene (Brinke Stevens) and her younger brother Aaron (Eric Prochnau) to solve the mystery and put a stop to the monster's carnage before its too late, all while the devious town Mayor Reid (Mel Novak) attempts to cover up the ancient beast's bloody tracks.
+A prehistoric creature begins to attack a local, resort town community after it is awoken by an earthquake.
+Scientist Charlene and her brother Aaron have to work together to understand what the monster is and try to stop it's rampage, while working against the local mayor who is attempting to cover up the deaths and prevent a drop in tourism.